vigetlabs/simplest_status/README.md

 # SimplestStatus [![Gem Version](https://badge.fury.io/rb/simplest_status.svg)](http://badge.fury.io/rb/simplest_status) [![Code Climate](https://codeclimate.com/github/vigetlabs/simplest_status/badges/gpa.svg)](https://codeclimate.com/github/vigetlabs/simplest_status) [![Test Coverage](https://codeclimate.com/github/vigetlabs/simplest_status/badges/coverage.svg)](https://codeclimate.com/github/vigetlabs/simplest_status/coverage) [![Build Status](https://travis-ci.org/vigetlabs/simplest_status.svg)]((https://travis-ci.org/vigetlabs/simplest_status))

 SimplestStatus is a gem built to provide simple, convenient status functionality for Rails models.
-It's designed to work with practically every version of Rails (tested as far back as 2.0.5) and will work with Ruby 1.9.3 and up.
+It's designed to work with any currently-supported version of Rails (tested as far back as 3.0.0) and will work with Ruby 1.9.3 and up.

 SimplestStatus is similar to the recently introduced [`enum`](http://api.rubyonrails.org/classes/ActiveRecord/Enum.html) (debuted in Rails 4.1), but is different in that it doesn't rely on a particular version of Rails and it also provides additional functionality like constant-based status lookup, label helpers, and validations.